Queen Mary Futures

 About the programme

-Queen Mary Futures will provide students who are under-represented in higher education with a chance to explore their preferred subject at university, and to prepare for university-level study, at Queen Mary's Mile End campus this Autumn Term.
+Taking place at Queen Mary's Mile End campus* this Spring Term, the Queen Mary Futures programme will provide students who are under-represented in higher education with a chance to explore their preferred subject at university and prepare for university-level study.

-The 5-week* programme of activities will allow Year 12 students to gain an insight in to studying a range of programmes at Queen Mary (currently sciences, maths, engineering, business and management) that are broadly in line with their study interests and intended higher education pathway.
+The 4-week** programme of activities will allow Year 12 students to gain an insight in to studying a range of programmes at Queen Mary that are broadly in line with their study interests and intended higher education pathway.
 Students will also benefit from tailored academic skill development sessions, as well as enhanced information, advice and guidance about the career opportunities that exist with different courses.

 Applications for the Queen Mary Futures programme are OPEN!
-Refer to the ‘How to apply’ section below for access to the application form, ensuring to read all accompanying guidance carefully.
-The deadline for applications is Friday 1st October.
+Please review the below information and refer to the 'How to apply' section for a link to the application form.

 Students wiill receive: